scroll-tech/mpt-circuit/integration-tests/README.md

 ## Prerequisite

++ PUt a hardhat.config.js for configuration, can just copy the `hardhat.config.js.example`

-A l2geth node should be launched, the default config in example require the node has enabled a http API so commonly it would be launch with following command line:
++ Launch a l2geth node should be launched, the default config in example require the node has enabled a http API so commonly it would be launch with following command line:

 > geth --datadir=\<data dir\> --unlock \<miner address\> --mine --allow-insecure-unlock --http